 Additionally, if you close your mailroom or front desk at a certain time, residents may not be able to pick up their packages during your business hours.
 For example, if your building attendant leaves and locks up at 7:00 pm, residents who work late might be stuck waiting until the next day to get their packages.

-The proptech that powers an intelligent package room enables you to send automated alerts to residents.
-When you install a ButterflyMX package room, delivery drivers use the built-in directory to select which residents they have packages for.
+The proptech that powers a package room enables you to send automated alerts to residents.
+When you install a ButterflyMX package room, delivery drivers use the intercom’s directory to select which residents they have packages for.
 This process triggers an automatic notification to each resident through the ButterflyMX mobile app.

 5. Enables contactless deliveries

 When the courier approaches the building, they use their unique delivery PIN to gain access.
-If they do not have a delivery PIN, they simply call the leasing office or the resident for whom they have a package.
+If they don’t have a delivery PIN, they simply call the leasing office or the resident using the intercom.
 Whoever they call can remotely grant property access to the courier from wherever they are — no one will have to leave their home or office to open the door.

 Once inside the building, the courier uses the same method at the package room to open the door and place packages safely inside.